Te Tumu Paeroa & the Māori Trustee

 The position was established in 1920 as the Native Trustee, and then changed to the Māori Trustee in 1947.
 The focus of the new 1947 legislation shifted to protecting Māori land.

-Jamie Tuuta is the current Māori Trustee and leader of Te Tumu Paeroa.
-He was appointed in 2011 by the Minister for Māori Development.
+Charlotte Severne is the current Māori Trustee and leader of Te Tumu Paeroa.
+She was appointed in 2018 by the Minister for Māori Development.

 The Māori Land Court makes decisions about Māori land